Leslie Landon

-Leslie Landon Matthews (née Landon) is an American former actress.
+Leslie Landon Matthews (née Landon) is an American psychologist and former actress.
 She had a supporting role on the Little House on the Prairie television series, in which her father, Michael Landon, played the lead.

 Career

-Born in Los Angeles, Matthews is notable for her portrayal of schoolteacher Etta Plum on Little House on the Prairie from 1982 to 1984.
+Matthews portrayed schoolteacher Etta Plum on Little House on the Prairie from 1982 to 1984.
 She also made small guest appearances in four other episodes of Little House between 1975 and 1981.